Cyb3rGhoul/inVIcTus/README.md

-# inVIcTUS
+# inVIcTus

-Welcome to **inVIcTUS**!
+Welcome to **inVIcTus**!
 This is a one-stop destination for all your academic needs, including a FFCS Planner, classroom finder, faculty finder, project submission portal, and contact form.

 ## Installation